Title: King Dinosaur

 Yet again, we return to stock shots of the observatory on Earth.
 “The people on Earth followed the ship’s progress as long as possible with powerful telescopes and with radar.”
 Shots that we have already seen are recycled again before we return to the rocket as it hurtles through space.
 “To our people inside, the days, the weeks, the months, all went by without mishap.”
 Months?
 Sheesh, I hope they packed a few extra cans of corn.
 Also, take note that the CLOWN has collected his paycheck and left.
 He will no longer be heard in this film.

 Now comes what has to be one of the cheapest FX shots ever seen.
 The same shot of the rocket turned sideways is used again, only now it is superimposed over a shot of some forested hills, the rocket made to look like it is soaring across the sky above the landscape below.
 This looks odd because it makes the rocket look like it’s over a thousand feet in length and out of proportion to the land below it.
 Several similar shots are now cycled out, including one where the mammoth rocket flies behind some trees.
 Then we get a landing shot, which of course is just footage of the rocket’s lift off, only now run in reverse.
-Matting this into a shot of some trees is supposed to give us the impression that the vehicle is landing, but when to rocket actually passes below the tree line, it can still be seen through the suddenly transparent trees.
+Matting this into a shot of some trees is supposed to give us the impression that the vehicle is landing, but when the rocket actually passes below the tree line, it can still be seen through the suddenly transparent trees.
 Finally we get one last composite shot.
 This one shows an idyllic forest setting and smack dab in the middle is the rocket, which is just an image of it on the launch pad which has been cut out of that shot and superimposed into this one.
 So far, the FX in this film have been truly craptacular, even by 50’s standards.

 It seems Mr. BIG (Bert I. Gordon, the film’s director) has one more crappy visual FX shot to inflict upon us.
 We get a close up of what is supposed to be the side of the rocket and we see two people in space suits exit a hatch and climb down an exterior ladder.
 The problem with this is, the actors were actually standing out in a field somewhere on some sort of hastily erected platform of some kind (perhaps nothing more than an actual ladder setup in the center of the field) and the portion of the rocket that we see is just an image pasted over the section of screen where the platform is standing.
 Hell, for all I know, the “rocket” in this shot was just a cardboard cutout held up close to the camera in order to block out the platform and make it appear as if two people were disembarking.